Penn State Beaver offers lots of clubs and organizations. Getting involved is easy!

 The Game Room Club is for students who simply want to have fun and engage in a wide variety of events that can include activities such as club-wide trips to the Brodhead Bistro, gaming, pool, and ping-pong tournaments.
 The game room is located next to the bookstore on the lower level of the Student Union Building (SUB).

 Any Beaver campus student who is in the game room for at least two hours, regularly visits the game room on a weekly basis or more, and agrees to be called upon to help organize or run club events is welcome to sign up for the club.
 If someone does not or cannot meet these requirements, he/she may still be an associate member.

-The Gay Straight Alliance (GSA) is designed to provide a better understanding and acceptance of all individuals, including those who are lesbian, gay, bisexual, transgender, queer, questioning, intersex, heterosexual, and allies.
+The LGBTQ Alliance is designed to provide a better understanding and acceptance of all individuals, including those who are lesbian, gay, bisexual, transgender, queer, questioning, intersex, heterosexual, and allies.
 The GSA informs as well as provides support for everyone in the campus community.
 Students have the opportunity to meet others and participate in campus events, and anyone is welcome to join.

 Formerly the Support Network, the Safe Zone program is a campus-wide program designed to raise visibility about the lesbian, gay, bisexual, transgender, queer, and questioning (LGBTQ) population.
 The program's goal is to provide understanding of the issues facing LGBTQ students and to increase awareness of the various LGBTQ resources at Penn State.